 Parkwood Farms Therapy Center, Inc. was founded on a hope and a dream...

-Her dream was to create a center where all the services are geared towards improving the quality of life for special needs children… that dream was brought to life because of one child.
+My child’s diagnosis inspired my dream to create a Center where all the services are geared to improving the quality of life for persons with special needs...that dream was brought to life because of one precious child.

-In February 2002, she purchased 9.11 acres in Snellville, GA to build her dream.
-Construction of a therapeutic facility immediately began.
-The first project was building a six-stall barn and a covered riding arena, designed specifically for HippoTherapy.
-During construction, she selected and purchased three horses and trained them for therapeutic work.
+In February 2002, I purchased over nine acres in Snellville, GA in order to build that dream.
+Construction began immediately on the therapeutic riding facility.
+The first project was building a six-stall barn and a covered riding arena, designed specifically for Hippotherapy/Equine Assisted Activities.
+During construction, three horses were selected, purchased and trained for therapeutic work.